ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   Query parameters set for the proxied request.
 Will overwrite the parameters from the request.
 - excludePatterns: `string[]`
   Array of exclude patterns using glob syntax
+- skipCache: `boolean`
+  Remove the cache guid when serving from the FLP launchpad if it matches an excludePattern

 In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.